| | | Auszug aus dem off. MySQL Handbuch! (z.B. auf dt. Kapitel 7.3)

 -> -1

-Returns the argument X, rounded to the nearest integer:
+Note that the return value is converted to aBIGINT!ROUND(X) Returns the argument X, rounded to the nearest integer:

 mysql> select ROUND(-1.23);